MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-I-Federal-Trade-Commission/subchapter-A-Organization-Procedures-Rules-Practice/part-1-General-Procedures/subpart-S-Procedures-Submissions-Under-Horseracing-Integrity-Safety-Act/section-1.143.md

 ##### § 1.143 Submissions to the Secretary. #####

-(a) *Electronic submission.* All rule submissions under § 1.142 and 15 U.S.C.
-3053(a), rate increases that must be reported to the Commission under 15 U.S.C.
-3052(f)(1)(C)(iv), or HISA Guidance that must be submitted to the Commission under 15 U.S.C.
-3054(g)(2) must be emailed to the Secretary of the Commission at *electronicfilings@ftc.gov.* The subject line of the email must state: “HISA Rule Submission,” “HISA Rate Increase Submission,” or “HISA Guidance Submission,” as applicable.
+(a) *Electronic submission.* All submissions from the Authority to the Commission pursuant to the provisions of subpart S or U of this part, and all submissions to the Commission pursuant to 15 U.S.C.
+3053(a) (proposed rules or rule modifications), 15 U.S.C.
+3052(f)(1)(C)(iv) (proposed rate increases), or 15 U.S.C.
+3054(g)(2) (guidance) must be emailed to the Secretary of the Commission at *electronicfilings@ftc.gov.* The subject line of the email must begin with “HISA Submission:” followed by a brief description of the submission.

-(b) *Format for submission of proposed rules or modifications*—(1) *Electronic format.* Except for supporting documentation submitted pursuant to § 1.142(b) and copies of comments submitted pursuant to § 1.142(f), all documents submitted to the Secretary must be in a word processing format.
+(b) *Format for submissions*—(1)*Electronic format.* All documents submitted to the Secretary under this section must be submitted in .pdf format or in some other electronic format specified by the Office of the Secretary.
+The proposed text of Federal Register publications must also be submitted in a Microsoft Word or .rtf format.

 (2) *Table of contents.* Submissions with more than one attachment must contain a table of contents in the body of the email with a brief description of each item.